Adaptive numerical designs for the calibration of computer codes: Introduction

-We aim at addressing Bayesian calibration when the code runs are time-consuming, which is a critical issue frequently arising in the field of computer experiments.
-Indeed, as simulations needs several hours, even several days to run, at that time the MCMC algorithms become burdensome.
-For instance, if each simulation lasts one hour, then $10 000$ simulations launched by an MCMC exploration of the parameter space will require more than a year, making the calibration process impractical.
-A well-known solution to this issue is to replace the code in the likelihood expression by a Gaussian process emulator (GPE) which is constructed from a training set of simulations run over a set of input locations, the so-called design of (numerical) experiments.
+We deal with Bayesian calibration when the code runs are time-consuming, a critical issue frequently arising in the field of computer experiments.
+Indeed, when a simulation needs several hours, even several days to run, then the MCMC algorithms become unfeasible.
+For instance, if each simulation lasts one hour, then $10, 000$ simulations launched by an MCMC exploration of the parameter space will require more than a year, making the calibration process impractical.
+A well-known solution to this issue is to replace the code in the likelihood expression by a Gaussian process emulator (GPE), constructed from a training set of simulations over a set of input locations, the so-called design of (numerical) experiments.
 In this paper, we provide a theoretical result validating this approach under quite standard hypotheses.
-Then, we propose two new algorithms for building sequential designs aiming at reducing the calibration error induced by the uncertainty of the GPE when the number of possible simulations is fixed.
+Then, we propose two new algorithms for constructing sequential designs aiming at reducing the calibration error induced by the uncertainty of the GPE when the number of possible simulations is fixed.
 Although it was already mentioned by \citet{Koh2001} as an important research axis, few papers deal with that issue.
-To the best of our knowledge, \citet{Kumar} has already proposed some empirical criteria for sequentially selecting the code runs. \citet{Prat13} have also proposed some adaptive strategies whereby the Expected Improvement (EI) criterion is computed over a likelihood ratio.
-The EI criterion is much used for construction of designs of experiments} in order to optimize black box functions when a limited number of simulations is allocated \citep{Jones98}.
-Recently, it has been applied to solving a problem of optimization under uncertainty when the code inputs are $(\mb{x},\mb{u})$ where $\mb{x}$ denotes a vector of control variables and $\mb{u}$ denotes a vector of random variables \citep{Janis12}.
+To the best of our knowledge, \citet{Kumar} has already proposed some empirical criteria for sequentially selecting the code runs. \citet{Prat13} have also proposed adaptive strategies whereby the Expected Improvement (EI) criterion is computed over a likelihood ratio. {The EI criterion is much used for construction of designs of experiments} in order to optimize black box functions when only a limited number of simulations can be run \citep{Jones98}.
+Recently, it has been applied to solve a problem of optimization under uncertainty when the code inputs are $(\mb{x},\mb{u})$, where $\mb{x}$ denotes a vector of control variables and $\mb{u}$ denotes a vector of random variables \citep{Janis12}.
 In the same spirit, we propose new algorithms which consist in applying the EI criterion to the sum of squares of the residuals between the code outputs and the field measurements when the code inputs are $(\mb{x},\ms{\tau})$ where $\ms{\tau}$ is a vector of parameters.
-In this way, we aim at reducing the uncertainty due to the GPE in regions of high posterior density.
+In this way, we aim at reducing the uncertainty due to the GPE in actual regions of high posterior density.
 We emphasize that, contrary to \citet{Prat13}, we propose to emulate the computer code instead of emulating a function of the code.
 This will permit to update the EI criterion from a single evaluation of the code only.
 Numerical simulations show that these sequential designs lead to make the surrogate posterior distribution (SPD) of the parameters (where the code is replaced with the GPE) closer to the actual posterior distribution (APD).
 Contrary to \citet{conrad2016} who introduced a Metropolis-Hastings algorithm with local approximations of the code where these approximations are refined along the chain with new runs, we first construct the adaptive design based on EI criterion.
 From this design, a global approximation of the code as a GPE is computed and then the calibration is conducted as in \citet{Koh2001} or in \citet{Higd04}.